maxharlow/entabulate/README.md

 Usage
 -----

 Entabulate figures out what to do based on file extensions by default.
+If output isn't specified it will default to CSV and `stdout`.

 Convert a Json Lines file to CSV: